 Keywords: Contact center scheduling, simulation, optimization, machine learning, service operations

-Presented at: INFORMS International Conference on Service Science 2018 (Phoenix, AZ), expected.
+Presented at: INFORMS International Conference on Service Science 2018 (Phoenix, AZ).

-Multi-channel Conversion Attribution: A Machine Learning Approach (working paper)
+Multi-channel Conversion Attribution: A Machine Learning Approach (working paper), Paper Link

-Working paper, with Piet Pepperkorn and Maarten Soomer
+Working paper, with Piet Peeperkorn and Maarten Soomer

 Abstract: With the increasing prominence of digital marketing, the need for accurate and robust methods to measure the effect and value of digital marketing actions has become a great priority, especially when several channels are affecting simultaneously.
 With online tracking of customers, it is now possible to map out individual customer journeys, and a number of rule-based and data-driven models have been developed recently to address the “attribution” problem, namely the assignment of purchase or conversion credit to the marketing channels that guided the customer to conversion.
 Even though some of the existing models have been widely adopted by practitioners, they often suffer from a lower predictive power in practice and cannot adequately explain or justify the credit shares they assign to different marketing channels.
 In this paper we present a novel machine learning approach to the problem of attributing conversion credit.
 By incorporating customer behavior information that is highly effective in predicting whether a customer journey will result in a conversion, this approach achieves conversion prediction quality that significantly exceeds existing attribution models.
 Conversion credits are then assigned to different marketing channels based on their associations with the predictability in conversion.
 Finally, we test this method on three real-life datasets and compare its conversion prediction and attribution outcomes to four existing attribution models.